Have some questions?

 -

-Note: if you are an Irish passport holder, you will need to show proof of insurance at your appointment in Dublin that covers you for your entire stay in Japan.
+Note: if you are an Irish passport holder, you will need to show proof of insurance at your appointment in Dublin that covers you for your entire intended stay in Japan.

 -